 I found the action and characters more conventional than in the earlier The Eternal Breasts.

 For example there are fights among the women in the factory section, a staple of such films.
 The red light scenes seemed very familiar.
 However, my colleague at the screening thought the film the less conventional of the two.
 My feelings were that whilst the relationships between the women were very interesting, the treatment of rehabilitation and of prostitution was familiar from other film treatments.

 I was though, struck by the final sequence of the film.
 Kuniko is once more working, this time with woman collecting marine food in the waters along a beach.
 Her voice-over speaks of her wish to achieve stability and purity.
 The final shot shows her in a line of women returning with their heavy baskets along the sands.
 Then we have a great camera crane above the women, tilting up to show the sea and surrounding vista.
-The shot seems like a mirror image of the famous shot that ends Mizoguchi Kenji’s Sansho Dayu and conjures up a similar feeling of calm and perseverance.
+The shot seems like a reverse image of the famous shot that ends Mizoguchi Kenji’s Sansho Dayu and conjures up a similar feeling of calm and perseverance.
 Perhaps it was homage to a master.
 In the Mizoguchi film the final shot shows two humped-back islands.
 In Tanaka’s film the equivalence are two rock pillars: Freudians would be able to make great play with this.